 You can access plan documents from various online resources, software, or trusted advisors.
 Some small employers hire attorneys or use other legal services to create formal plan documents, which can be costly.
 Pre-written plan documents are also expensive, and once purchased, you can't easily modify them if your organization wants to change the benefit in a new benefit year.

-If you want to avoid unnecessary costs and associated risks, you should utilize an HRA administration tool like PeopleKeep.
+If you want to avoid unnecessary costs and associated risks, you should utilize an HRA administration tool like PeopleKeep by Remodel Health.
 Our services include custom HRA plan documents, free plan amendments, and simple online benefits administration.
-Our team of experts will even review your employees’ reimbursement requests and documentation so you can save time and avoid any HIPAA violations.
+Our team of experts will even review your employees' reimbursement requests and documentation so you can save time and avoid any HIPAA violations.

 Conclusion

-Creating comprehensive health reimbursement arrangement (HRA) plan documents is necessary for employers to establish a clear framework for their health benefits and ensure compliance with applicable laws and regulations.
+Health reimbursement arrangements (HRAs) are tax-free employee benefit plans that offer a cost-effective and flexible alternative to traditional group health insurance.
+Creating comprehensive HRA plan documents is necessary for employers to establish a clear framework for their health benefits and ensure compliance with applicable laws and regulations.